Elemental Cyber Security FAQ

 - ESP Agents provide a very tight coupling between the monitoring and enforcement of policy rules.
 This enables automated remediation of non-compliance.
 Non-compliance can be directly and automatically remediated if desired without requiring additional manual administrative action

 - The ESP architecture provides a scalable infrastructure for running checks and gathering data with security credentials on managed machines.

 What performance impact will your product have on my hosts?

 The ESP agent is designed to be non-intrusive.
 On average the agent will consume 2-4% of dynamic memory and will have a negligible impact on CPU usage.
-As with other common desktop security products, there may be intermittent spikes in CPU usage depending on the types of policies deployed, but the majority of ESP rules require very little resources to run.
+As with other common endpoint security products, there may be intermittent spikes in CPU usage depending on the types of policies deployed, but the majority of ESP rules require very little resources to run.

 How much network traffic does your system generate?

 Communications between the ESP agent and server are highly efficient.
 The underling policy language has been developed to enable policies to be communicated to the agents while consuming minimal bandwidth.
-While many site-specific implementation details - such as number of host groups, and number and type of policies deployed - will be determinant factors, the typical network bandwidth consumption is on the order of 300 Kbs per 1000 agents.
+While many site-specific implementation details - such as the number of host groups, the number and type of policies deployed - will be determinant factors, the typical network bandwidth consumption is on the order of 300 Kbs per 1000 agents.